Bukharan Jews: United States

 The largest number of Bukharan Jews in the U.S. is in New York City.
 In Forest Hills, Queens, 108th Street, often referred to as "Bukharan Broadway" or "Bukharian Broadway", is filled with Bukharan restaurants and gift shops.
-Furthermore, Forest Hills is nicknamed "Bukharlem" due to the majority of the population being Bukharan.
+Furthermore, the street is nicknamed "Bukharlem" due to the majority of the population being Bukharan.
 They have formed a tight-knit enclave in this area that was once primarily inhabited by Ashkenazi Jews.
 Congregation Tifereth Israel in Corona, Queens, a synagogue founded in the early 1900s by Ashkenazi Jews, became Bukharan in the 1990s.
 Kew Gardens, Queens, also has a very large population of Bukharan Jews.
 Although Bukharan Jews in Queens remain insular in some ways (living in close proximity to each other, owning and patronizing clusters of stores, and attending their own synagogue rather than other synagogues in the area), they have connections with non-Bukharans in the area.

 In December 1999, the First Congress of the Bukharian Jews of the United States and Canada convened in Queens.
 In 2007, Bukharan-American Jews initiated lobbying efforts on behalf of their community.
 Zoya Maksumova, president of the Bukharan women's organization "Esther Hamalka" said "This event represents a huge leap forward for our community.
 Now, for the first time, Americans will know who we are."
 During a speech, Senator Joseph Lieberman stated, "God said to Abraham, 'You'll be an eternal people'... and now we see that the State of Israel lives, and this historic [Bukharan] community, which was cut off from the Jewish world for centuries in Central Asia and suffered oppression during the Soviet Union, is alive and well in America.
 God has kept his promise to the Jewish people."